What Are Computer Networking Skills in the Age of Zero-Trust Security and SD-WAN? (2026 Guide)

 - Local networks

-That definition is no longer enough.
+That definition is incomplete.

 What Are Computer Networking Skills?
 (Modern Definition)